How do you start an optometry practice in 2027?

 - Marketing realities

-- Scale model + IDSO-equivalent landscape
+- Scale model + IDSO-equivalent market

 - Vision Source/IDOC/PECAA affiliate routes